 Your planting vessel needs to be 30cm deep and at least 25cm wide to allow enough room for your plant to grow.
 Make sure that your chosen container has adequate drainage.

 Like all brassicas, cauliflowers are quite demanding on the soil.
-Fill the pot with a quality potting soil that is rich, such as Tui Vegetable Mix.
-As cauliflower grows best in moist soil, choose the substrate that holds some moisture but also drains well.
+Fill the pot with a quality potting soil that is rich, such as Tui Vegetable Mix or Tui Pot Power.
+As they grow best in moist soil, choose the substrate that holds some moisture but also drains well.

 Keep your cauliflower container in a sunny but sheltered spot that ideally receives 6 hours of sun.